FarokhC/Whiteboard-Application/README.md

 # Whiteboard-Application
 A Java application which allows users to draw shapes, lines, and text on a whiteboard and mirror it on another instance of the applicaiton.

-I worked on this project with Jennifer Hsuing.
+I worked on this project with Jennifer Hsiung.